-Accredited agencies are able to obtain goods and services not available under whole-of-government contract and construction up to their maximum contract value.
+Accredited agencies can buy goods and services not available under whole-of-government contract and construction up to their maximum contract value.

 |Level 1 - Basic||Level 1 - Basic accredited agencies have a maximum contract value of at least $1 million and up to $5 million.|